-CTN 332 aims to understand the preferences of gay, bisexual, and other men who have sex with men (GBM) and transgender women (TW) related to delivery of HIV pre-exposure prophylaxis (PrEP) care.
-Specifically, the study will quantify the proportion of participants who prefer a web-based mobile health platform (Freddie™) to standard PrEP care.
+CTN 332 aimed to understand the preferences of gay, bisexual, and other men who have sex with men (GBM) and transgender women (TW) related to delivery of HIV pre-exposure prophylaxis (PrEP) care.
+Specifically, the study aimed to quantify the proportion of participants who prefer a web-based mobile health platform (Freddie™) to standard PrEP care.
 Freddie is an existing system that was designed specifically for providing convenient, remote PrEP care to GBM and TW in Canada.

 PrEP, using regular oral tenofovir disoproxil fumarate/emtricitabine (TDF/FTC) or tenofovir alafenamide/emtricitabine (TAF/FTC), is an effective and safe HIV prevention option.
 Despite awareness, willingness, and early uptake of PrEP in Canada, there are barriers to broader expansion of PrEP programs.
 In general, there is a need to simplify and streamline PrEP delivery to improve quality of care and patient and provider satisfaction.
 While the standard of care has shifted to telephone- and digital-based care during the pandemic, these formats require coordinated scheduling and are affected by missed calls and inadequate technology.